michael-dobroski/national-voting-system/README.md

 # National Voting System

 This is an in-depth software engineering project from my academic days at the University of Iowa.
 It was an Agile simulation project that took place over the course of one semester (five months).
 We used a Hybrid Agile-Scrum approach to capitalize on the incremental client requirements and four person team size.
+The tech stack used was Python Flask with MySQL.

 ## Features